-Norman Corwin and actress Peggy Burt.The American Radio Archives (ARA) is one of the largest collections of archival material documenting the history of radio in the United States.
-Its more than 50 collections include the papers of important figures in the history of radio like Norman Corwin and Rudy Vallée, as well as the Pacific Pioneer Broadcasters Collection with its thousands of radio scripts and transcription discs.
+Norman Corwin and actress Peggy Burt.The American Radio Archives (ARA) is one of the largest collections of archival material documenting the history of radio broadcasting in the United States.
+Its more than 50 collections include the papers of important figures in the history of radio like Norman Corwin and Rudy Vallée, as well as archives of the collections of the Pacific Pioneer Broadcasters Collection and KNX radio with its thousands of radio scripts and transcription discs.

 List of ARA Collections and Finding Guides

-December 2021 Update: 15 collections have been reopened for researcher access.
-They are in boldface on the list of collections.
+Summer 2023 Update: A full time archivist has been hired and finding guides are now going into OAC.
+They are noted on the list of collections.
 For information on registering as a UCSB research and requesting materials, go here.

-For further information on this process or the collections, contact the Curator, David Seubert.
+For further information on the process or the collections, contact the Curator, David Seubert.

 Image Credit: Norman Corwin and actress Peggy Burt on the “Magic Key of RCA” program.
 Circa late 1930s.
 Image rights: Diane Corwin Okarski.